flightaware/tohil/README.md

 Shadow Dictionaries, aka ShadowDicts, create a python dict-like object that shadows a Tcl array.

-Tcl arrays are kind of the Tcl equivalent of Python's dicts, by the way.
+Tcl arrays are basically the Tcl equivalent of Python's dicts, by the way.

-Anyway, let's assume we have an array "x" in Tcl that we want to shadow as a dictionary "x" in Python, we would write `x = tohil.ShadowDict("x")`
+Anyway, let's assume we have an array "x" in Tcl that we want to shadow as a dictionary "x" in Python, we would write `x = tohil.ShadowDict("x")`.

+If you just specify a variable name without any namespace qualifiers, the array references the current tcl execution frame, like if a tcl proc had called python and in our python we did the x equals thing for a shadow dict then the "x" array would exist in the proc's frame.

+If we're invoking it not from tcl code called from python, just from python or the top level or python or whatever, then x is in the global ("::") namespace.
+You can always provide namespace qualifiers to identify the global or some subordinate namespace, like "::cryptolib::x"

-Once created, the shadowdict can be gotten as a string using str() or print(), etc.
+Once created, shadowdict elements can be gotten as a string using str() or print(), etc.

 Elements can be read form the python side using dictionary notation, for example `x['d']`, set in a standard way (`x['e'] = '5'`), and deleted using del (`del x['e']`).
 Also you can iterate on the keys as with dicts.